paul-schaaf/blog/blog/_posts/2021-01-13-build-an-escrow-on-solana.md

 ```
 0. `[signer]` The account of the person initializing the escrow
 ```
 We need Account 0 and specifically Account 0 as a signer because transferring the ownership of the temporary account requires Alice's signature.
+I'll be referring to Alice as the _initializer_ and Bob as the _taker_ in the code (Alice inits the escrow, Bob takes the trade.
+Pls let me know if you can come up with better naming)
 ```
 1. `[writable]` Temporary token account that should be created prior to this instruction and owned by the initializer
 ```